bet365 Gold Cup Preview, Tips, Runners & Trends (Jump Finale)

 • Old Vic (0 Wins from 6 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Henllan Harri in 2017, winning for Peter Bowen at odds of 40/1 under the guidance of Sean Bowen.
-Looking at the runners at the head of the market over the last 20 renewals there have been 1 winning favourites in the race.
-Remember to use the best racing tipsters along with the information on this page to find you a bet on the 2025 bet365 Gold Cup.
+Looking at the runners at the head of the market over the last 20 renewals, there have been 1 winning favourites in the race.
+Ahead of the 2026 bet365 Gold Cup, why not head over to the best racing tipster page to see what the tipsters are backing today?

 Route to the bet365 Gold Cup